boldingd/EclipsePhaseContent/Kainouda2035.md

 > Nobody is a "subject" of the Thistledown; you join because you want the services that the Cooperative provides.
 >
 > And for another, we don't really "govern" the territory.
-> There aren't laws, and there aren't government agents that enforce them.
+> We don't make laws, and we don't have government agents that enforce them.
 >
 > **anarcat**: I'm actually going to quibble with you a little bit there.
-> The Thistledown Cooperative doesn't have laws or cops *as such*, but it has some definite limits on what can go in contracts, and in some cases it works out to about the same.
+> The Thistledown Cooperative doesn't have laws *as such*, but it has some definite limits on what can and can't go in contracts.
+> And given how contracts structure Extropian society, it can kind of work out the same.
 >
-> If I where a member of the Cooperative, for example, I couldn't charge someone rent in Thistle; you might not call it a law, but I'm still forbidden from doing that.
+> If I where a member of the Cooperative, for example, I couldn't charge someone rent in Thistle; I just can't put that in a contract, and even if I did an you signed it, I wouldn't be allowed to enforce it.
-> I also can't exploit or abuse you, I *definitely* can't indenture you, and, depending on the industry, there's a whole bunch of other limits on what I can and can't do.
+> I also can't exploit or abuse you, I *definitely* can't indenture you, and, depending on the industry, there's a whole bunch of other limits on what I can't put in a valid contract.
 >
 > And there are definite limits on the kinds of things that DROs can do.
 > DROs can't enforce contracts that violate the Thistledown's rules, for one thing.
+>
+> And it kind of does have cops.
+> You have the Peace and Justice Group.
+> They're tiny, and they only come into play if the DROs fail, but debatably, they are cops.
 >
 > **rategorytheory**: Actually, I was going to ask, if it's just a not-a-government federation of cooperatives, how is this not just outer-system libertarian socialism?
 >